China eyes collection of lunar samples in 2017

 China has yet to announce its moon ambitions beyond the sampling mission, Wu said, when asked if it planned to send astronauts there.
 He insisted the plans were for peaceful purposes.

-“Our country’s lunar exploration programme is a technology programme for the peaceful uses of outer space, as well as an open programme,” said Wu, citing cooperation with Russian and European counterparts and international bodies.
+“Our country’s lunar exploration program is a technology program for the peaceful uses of outer space, as well as an open program,” said Wu, citing cooperation with Russian and European counterparts and international bodies.

 The U.S. Defense Department has highlighted China’s increasing space capabilities, however, saying it was pursuing activities aimed at preventing its adversaries from using space-based assets during a crisis.